 New to Material-UI?
 It's easy to learn if you know where to start!
 This guide will help you to get started quickly.

-People come to Material-UI from different backgrounds and with different learning styles.
-Whether you prefer a more theoretical or a practical approach, we hope you’ll find this section helpful.
+Developers come to Material-UI from different backgrounds and with different learning styles.
+Whether you prefer a more theoretical or practical approach, we hope you’ll find this section helpful.
 Like any unfamiliar technology, Material-UI does have a learning curve.
 With practice and some patience, you will soon get the hang of it.

 The usage page contains a small Material-UI example with a live editor.
 Even if you don’t know anything about Material-UI yet, try changing the code and see how it affects the result.

 There are some example projects available, providing the infrastructure needed to develop and deploy websites in React.